Peter Sellers: 1955–1959: The Ladykillers, The Mouse That Roared, I'm All Right Jack, and other early films

 After completing I'm All Right Jack, Sellers returned to record a new series of The Goon Show.
 Over the course of two weekends, he took his 16mm cine-camera to Totteridge Lane in London and filmed himself, Spike Milligan, Mario Fabrizi, Leo McKern, and Richard Lester.
-Originally intended as a private film, the eleven-minute short film The Running Jumping & Standing Still Film was screened at the 1959 Edinburgh and San Francisco film festivals.
+Originally intended as a private film, the eleven-minute Running Jumping & Standing Still Film was screened at the 1959 Edinburgh and San Francisco film festivals.
 It won the award for best fiction short in the latter festival and received an Academy Award nomination for Best Short Subject (Live Action).
 In 1959, Sellers released his second album, Songs for Swingin' Sellers, which—like his first record—reached number three in the UK Albums Chart.
 Sellers's last film of the 1950s was The Battle of the Sexes, a comedy directed by Charles Crichton.